How to Manage Web Sites

 - Add Metrics - At the bottom of the Monitor management page, allows you to add metrics to the chart displayed on the Monitor management page.

-- Link - At the bottom of the Linked Resources management page, allows you to link the web site to other Windows Azure resources, for example if your web site needs access to a relational database, you can link the web site to a SQL Database resource by clicking the Link icon.
+- Link - At the bottom of the Linked Resources management page, allows you to create management links to other Windows Azure resources.
+For example, if your web site accesses a SQL database, you can create a management link to the database resource by clicking Link.